Chincheron/data_analysis_template/README.md

 * All Python dependencies are installed and synced
 * The R environment is restored
-* The project is ready to run
+* The project is ready to run (see 'scripts/run_analysis_example.r' for example of orchestration script)

 # Folder Description